thecamp-toolbox/Livrable-WIP/readme.md

 - limit number of words here and there to prevent overflowing
 - auto slideshows (like info pratiques with map, list of spaces, etc.)
 - doc upload by users
-- passer toutes les pages non-slideshow en bootstrap V4 ?
+- pass all pages that aren't Webslides on Bootstrap?
 - options to change card image width
-- auto publish slides in order of creation

 ## Templates to add